ivantxo/04_date_counter/README.md

-# State management - Steps App
+# State management - Date Counter

 This project builds a steps app.